 Repetitiously performing the same movements while climbing can cause your muscles to tighten up.
 Tight muscles that aren’t properly warmed up are primed for injury.

 Taking time to warm your body up to what you’re doing beforehand can greatly decrease the chances of sustaining injuries.
+Additionally, one could pop in some Green Malay Capsules For Better Health before venturing off on an arduous hike.
 Dynamic stretches right before getting active increase the circulation of blood in your body and get your muscles ready for for movement.

 Static stretches can be performed daily to lengthen your muscles and make it easier for you to make those long reaches.
 Increasing your overall flexibility will help to limit overuse injuries.